post image

 Visitor Centers

-- Kohm Yah-mah-nee Visitor Center (Southwest Entrance): Open year-round, this modern facility offers exhibits, a film about the park, a bookstore, and a small café.
-Rangers are available to provide information and assistance.
+1. Kohm Yah-mah-nee Visitor Center (Southwest Entrance): Open year-round, this modern facility offers exhibits, a film about the park, a bookstore, and a small café.

-- Loomis Museum (Northwest Entrance): Open seasonally from late May through October, this historic building houses exhibits on the park's natural and cultural history, including B.F.
+2. Loomis Museum (Northwest Entrance): Open seasonally from late May through October, housing exhibits on the park's natural and cultural history, including B.F.
 Loomis's photographs of the 1914-1917 eruptions.

 Top Things to Do in Lassen Volcanic NP